 The law states that a planned absence from school should only be authorised for pupils in 'exceptional circumstances'.
-Here at [enter school name], we recognise that there are occasions when it is appropriate to authorise an absence; we look at each request on its own merit, before reaching a decision.
+Here at Nanpean School, we recognise that there are occasions when it is appropriate to authorise an absence; we look at each request on its own merit, before reaching a decision.